 The colors available for both the iPhone 15 Pro and iPhone 15 Pro Max are the same selection of four.
 Those are black titanium, white titanium, blue titanium and natural titanium.

-iPhone 15 Pro vs iPhone 15 Pro Max: Outlook
+iPhone 15 Pro vs iPhone 15 Pro Max: Verdict

-For users who prioritize versatile photography, or a larger battery and display, then the Pro Max seems like the obvious choice.
-But for users looking for a more compact phone that features all the same performance and design features, plus most of the same camera tech, and for $200 less, the iPhone 15 Pro could be the phone to go for.
+For users who prioritize versatile photography, or longer battery battery and a larger display, then the Pro Max is the obvious choice.
+But for users looking for a more compact phone that features all the same performance and design features, plus most of the same camera tech, and for $200 less, the iPhone 15 Pro should be the phone to go for.